 Japan has held and will continue to hold several tournaments involving international players, including Evo Japan6 and the League of Legends7 Japan League.
 Foreign players wishing to participate in these tournaments are subject to the Immigration Control and Refugee Recognition Act (the Immigration Act).

 The Immigration Act requires that e-sports players obtain visas to participate in e-sports activities in Japan.
 However, e-sports competitions take various formats, such as league style, knockout tournament style, one-day competitions, exhibition matches and tournaments hosted by local e-sports cafes.
-Because players may get involved in e-sports in a number of different ways, the types of visas that foreign players must obtain varies (as explained in Section IV).
+Because players may get involved in e-sports in a number of different ways, the type of visas that foreign players must obtain varies (as explained in Section IV).

 IV Specific visa requirements for foreign e-sports players